bigdatagenomics/adam/docs/api/overview.rst

 ADAM's Python API wraps the `ADAMContext <adamContext.html>`__ and `GenomicRDD <genomicRdd.html>`__ APIs so they can be used from PySpark.
-The Python API is feature complete relative to ADAM's Java API, with the exception of the `region join <joins.html>`__ API, which is not supported.
+The Python API is feature complete relative to ADAM's Java API.

 The ADAM R API
 --------------

 ADAM's R API wraps the `ADAMContext <adamContext.html>`__ and `GenomicRDD <genomicRdd.html>`__ APIs so they can be used from SparkR.
-The R API is feature complete relative to ADAM's Java API, with the exception of the `region join <joins.html>`__ API, which is not supported.
+The R API is feature complete relative to ADAM's Java API.